vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

 [Helm](https://helm.sh/) is the package manager for Kubernetes and provides a way for you to define, install and upgrade applications using 'charts.'
 This extension provides a set of tools for creating and testing Helm charts:

    * Syntax highlighting for YAML + Helm Templates
    * Autocomplete for Helm, Sprig, and Go Tpl functions
    * Help text (on hover) for Helm, Sprig, and Go Tpl functions
    * Snippets for quickly scaffolding new charts and templates
    * Commands for...
      * `Helm: Create Chart` - Create a new chart
-     * `Helm; Get Release` - Get a helm release from the cluster
+     * `Helm: Get Release` - Get a helm release from the cluster
      * `Helm: Lint` - Lint your chart
      * `Helm: Preview Template` - Open a preview window and preview how your template will render
      * `Helm: Template` - Run your chart through the template engine
-     * `Helm: Dry Run` - Run a helm install --dry-run --debug on a remote cluster and get the results
+     * `Helm: Dry Run` - Run a helm install --dry-run --debug on a remote cluster and get the results (NOTE: requires Tiller on the remote cluster)
      * `Helm: Version` - Get the Helm version
      * `Helm: Insert Dependency` - Insert a dependency YAML fragment
      * `Helm: Dependency Update` - Update a chart's dependencies